 "Also, generally limit saturated fats that are usually found in fatty cuts of meat, poultry with skin, full-fat dairy, butter, and lard.
 Trans fats are often found in many baked and fried foods."

-If help is ever needed, she recommended people who have further questions to see a registered dietitian.
+If help is ever needed, they recommended those with further questions to not hesitate to consult a registered dietitian.